9Health Fair provides affordable and convenient health screenings across Colorado in the spring and in the fall.

 Prostate Specific Antigen (PSA) (Blood Draw for any person born with a prostate) The US Preventive Services Task Force (USPSTF) has recently recommended against routine screening of men with the PSA test.
 Please speak to your healthcare provider if you have questions.
 PSA is a blood screening that measures a protein that is only produced by the male prostate gland.
 Elevations of PSA may occur in men with non-cancerous prostate diseases or prostate cancer.
 A normal PSA level does not entirely exclude the possibility of prostate cancer.
 A traditional manual screening, performed by a health care provider is strongly encouraged in conjunction with PSA screening.
 (Cost: $30.00) Register now!

-Hemoglobin A1c (Blood Draw) A1C is a blood screening that measures your average blood sugar control for the past 2 to 3 months.
-The results give you a good idea of whether or not you are at risk for diabetes.
+Hemoglobin A1c (Blood Draw) Screens for diabetes.
+A1C is a blood screening that screens for diabetes by measuring your average blood sugar control for the past 2 to 3 months.
 For people with diabetes it indicates how well your diabetes treatment plan is working.
 (Cost: $30.00) Register now!

 Blood Count Screening (Blood Draw) This screening gives you a general picture of your overall health by checking your white blood cells, hematocrit, hemoglobin levels, and blood-clotting abilities.
 Your body's ability to fight infection, anemia, liver disease and certain cancers can be discovered with this screening.
 (Cost: $20.00) Register now!